Visconti Motorsports: ARCA Menards Series East

 Visconti Motorsports would make their NASCAR K&N Pro Series East (now ARCA Menards Series East) debut in the 2018 season, fielding a part-time schedule for Brandon McReynolds.
 They would start out with a top ten at New Smyrna Speedway, followed by a top five at Bristol Motor Speedway.
 Austin Hill would drive the No. 74 car at Watkins Glen International, starting 13th and finishing 12th.
 McReynolds would get the team their first career East series win at New Hampshire Motor Speedway late in the season, after starting in third and leading the most laps.
 They would end their 2018 season with a 2nd-place finish at Dover International Speedway.

 McReynolds returned to the team in 2019, driving only for a five race schedule.
 He started out the season with a 3rd-place finish at New Smyrna Speedway and Bristol Motor Speedway.
 Parker Retzlaff would make his East series debut for the team at Memphis International Raceway, starting 9th and finishing in 10th.
 He would make another start that season, finishing 5th at Gateway Motorsports Park.
 McReynolds was expected to drive the 74 at New Hampshire Motor Speedway, but due to a schedule conflict, Josh Berry would be the driver for the race instead.
 Berry would start 8th and finish 3rd.
 McReynolds did not return to the team in 2020 due to prior obligations with Noah Gragson and Jr. Motorsports.

 Visconti Motorsports would sign late model driver Giovanni Bromante for a full-time schedule in 2020, competing for Rookie of the Year honors.
 However, Bromante would only end up running for two races, due to him stepping away from racing to work on his family's landscaping company.
 He would finish 5th at New Smyrna, and 11th at Toledo Speedway.
-Joe Graf Jr. would be driver of the 74 for Dover International Speedway, starting 14th and finishing 17th.
+Joe Graf Jr. would be driver of the 74 at Dover International Speedway, starting 14th and finishing 17th.

 For 2021, Visconti Motorsports would sign Mason Diaz, for a full-time schedule in the East series.
 It would officially be Visconti Motorsports' first full-time season in the East series, after running part-time from 2018 to 2020.
 Diaz would start off the season with top fives in the first three races.
 He would end up 6th in the point standings after Bristol.

-The team scored the General Tire fastest qualifier pole award at Southern National Speedway and led 162 of 200 laps during the race.
+The team scored the General Tire the fastest qualifier pole award at Southern National Speedway and led 162 of 200 laps during the race.

 On January 21, 2022, it was announced that Donald Theetge would drive for two races in the 2022 ARCA Menards Series East.